 Real Friends – From The Outside

-Recorded during a tumultuous period in vocalist Dan Lambton’s life, US pop-punks Real Friends’ latest album Composure once more finds the band charting their struggles with mental illness.
+Recorded during a tumultuous period in vocalist Dan Lambton’s life, U.S. pop-punks Real Friends’ latest album Composure once more finds the band charting their struggles with mental illness.
 From The Outside sees Dan lamenting the fact that those who are suffering internally may appear fine on the surface, and it offers an insight into the pain that inspired the band’s newest music.
-The release of Composure followed the band’s announcement last year that they were cancelling tour dates to allow their frontman to focus on his mental health, and Dan has since emerged from a bout of therapy to continue to raise awareness through the honesty of Real Friends’ songs.
+The release of Composure followed the band’s announcement in 2017 that they were cancelling tour dates to allow their frontman to focus on his mental health, and Dan has since emerged from a bout of therapy to continue to raise awareness through the honesty of Real Friends’ songs.

 twenty one pilots – Migraine